 Term Meaning Black Box Testing Testing based on the purposes a program serves; i.e., behavioral testing.
 Bug Some aspect of the system under test that causes it to fail to meet reasonable expectations.
 "Reasonable" is defined by iterative consensus if it is not obvious.

-Term Meaning Build A collection of software objects of known revision levels Test Release compiled into one or more software executables for Test Kelease installation on the system under test.
+Build A collection of software objects of known revision levels Taat Dalaaaa compiled into one or more software executables for installation Test Release on the system under test.
 Confirmation Test A selected set of tests designed to find ways in which a bug fix failed to address the reported problem fully.
-Entry Criteria The parameters that determine whether one is ready and Continuation able to enter, continue, or exit a particular test phase.
+Entry Criteria The parameters that determine whether one is ready and able to Continuation enter, continue, or exit a particular test phase.
 Criteria Exit Criteria Integration Test A set of tests designed to find bugs in the interfaces (control and data flows) between tested components of the system.

-Quality Risk The possibility of a specific system failure mode, either localized, caused by subsystem interactions, or a repercussion of a remote system failure, that adversely affects the system's user.
-Reference A "known correct" system against which one can compare Platform the results and behaviors of the system under test.
+Term Meaning Quality Risk The possibility of a specific system failure mode, either localized, caused by subsystem interactions, or a repercussion effect of a remote system failure, that adversely affects the system's user.
+Reference Platform A "known correct" system against which one can compare the results and behaviors of the system under test.
 Server Cluster A set of servers configured to perform a particular role in terms of development, testing, or production.
-Regression Test A set of tests run to find new failures, or regressions, that changes have caused in component, interface, or system 0 1 5 4 functionality.
-Smoke Test A limited set of regression tests designed to determine, though a random sample of critical functions, whether a C1 T1 given build is ready for testing.
-System Test A set of tests designed to find bugs in the overall operation CUIT of the integrated system.
+Regression Test A set of tests run to find new failures, or regressions, that changes have caused in component, interface, or system functionality.
+Smoke Test A limited set of regression tests designed to determine, though a random sample of critical functions, whether a given build is ready for testing.
+System Test A set of tests designed to find bugs in the overall operation of the integrated system.
 SUT System under test.
-In this case, the Sumatra software Tost Escapa running in the test environment.
+In this case, the Sumatra software running in the test environment.
 Test Escape A field failure that could reasonably have been found by IST executing this test plan but for errors in execution, attentiveness, interpretation of observed behavior, or other reasonably foreseeable and preventable test errors.
-White-Box Testing Testing based on the way a program performs its tasks; i.e., Trince box resuing structural testing. buactara testing.
+White-Box Testing Testing based on the way a program performs its tasks; i.e., structural testing.